 The modern fonts Didot, Bodoni and Walbaum set their beginning around the late 1700s.
 The independent designer Giambattista Bodoni was considered the most influential among artisans in those times.
 There are many current-day interpretations of his font.

 Later, letterforms like Sans Serif and Slab Serif became commonplace around the 1820s.
 A lot of variations came to life and today we still use these styles, although the earlier forms are long forgotten.

-Besides these above fonts, which are mainly used in official texts, books and other printed materials, there are also the decorative fonts.
+Besides these above fonts, which are mainly used in official texts, books and other printed materials, there are also decorative fonts.
 They are much more artistic and beautiful, but people are discouraged to use them for long texts (like books and articles).
 These changes began around 1820s.
-During the Victorian era, 1880s, the Art Nouveau came to life.
+During the Victorian era, the 1880s, the Art Nouveau came to life.
 It was asymmetrical, lively and organic.

 One of the latest (and most recent) trends among typefaces is the so-called ‘grunge’ type.
 It’s a brave mixture of the Art Nouveau styles (like Bauhaus) with a touch of the Dadaistic letter styles.
 The founder of the ‘grunge’ typeface is Carlos Segura.
-Many of today’s typefaces often challenge the old perceptions and can even go against the norm, sometimes to unreasonable extent; other times to challenge the old rules and welcome fresh thinking.
+Many of today’s typefaces often challenge the old perceptions and can even go against the norm, sometimes to an unreasonable extent; other times to challenge the old rules and welcome fresh thinking.

 New fonts and styles continue to flourish and come to life.
-Many people create fonts just as a hobby, other are professional designers.
+Many people create fonts just as a hobby, others are professional designers.
 In any case, the typefaces continue to evolve and change, but the basic rules persist – the text should be readable.
 Every other font will remain decorative and will be used only for titles or mixed with visual design and imagery.